brent-lemieux/tasty-tweets/README.md

 * Are some aspects of our brand held in higher regard than others? (i.e. food, service, experience, etc.)
 * Is the conversation a short blip or a persistent trend?

-The focus of this project is to answer the questions above for three popular food and beverage brands: Chipotle Mexican Grill, Starbucks, and McDonalds.
+The focus of this project is to answer the questions above for three popular food and beverage brands: Chipotle Mexican Grill, Starbucks, and McDonald's.

 ## Modeling Methodology